basecamp/policies/taxes/index.md

 ## Jurisdictions we collect and remit taxes for

 ### Within the US
-We collect sales tax on all products from customers based in:
+We collect sales tax from customers based in:

 * Alaska (only [certain jurisdictions](https://arsstc.munirevs.com/show-page/?page=26) charge sales tax)
 * Arizona